Race and society: Race in law enforcement

 In an attempt to provide general descriptions that may facilitate the job of law enforcement officers seeking to apprehend suspects, the United States FBI employs the term "race" to summarize the general appearance (skin color, hair texture, eye shape, and other such easily noticed characteristics) of individuals whom they are attempting to apprehend.
 From the perspective of law enforcement officers, a description needs to capture the features that stand out most clearly in the perception within the given society.

 Thus, in the UK, Scotland Yard use a classification based on the ethnic composition of British society: W1 (White British), W2 (White Irish), W9 (Other White); M1 (White and black Caribbean), M2 (White and black African), M3 (White and Asian), M9 (Any other mixed background); A1 (Asian-Indian), A2 (Asian-Pakistani), A3 (Asian-Bangladeshi), A9 (Any other Asian background); B1 (Black Caribbean), B2 (Black African), B3 (Any other black background); O1 (Chinese), O9 (Any other).

 In the United States, the practice of racial profiling has been ruled to be both unconstitutional and also to constitute a violation of civil rights.
-There also an ongoing debate on the relationship between race and crime regarding the disproportional representation of certain minorities in all stages of the criminal justice system.
+There is also an ongoing debate on the relationship between race and crime regarding the disproportional representation of certain minorities in all stages of the criminal justice system.

-There are many studies that have proved the reality of racial profiling.
-A huge study published in May 2020 of 95 million traffic stops between 2011 and 2018 shows that it was more common for black people to be pulled over and searched after a stop than whites even though white people were more likely to be found with illicit drugs.
+Several studies have documented racial disparities in policing.
+An analysis published in 2020 of 95 million traffic stops made between 2011 and 2018 found that it was more common for black people to be pulled over and searched after a stop than whites even though white people were more likely to be found with illicit drugs.
 Another study found that in Travis County, Texas, despite black people comprising only around 9 percent of the population, they made up about 30 percent of police arrests for possessing less than a gram of illicit drugs, even though surveys consistently show that black and white people use illicit drugs at the same rate.
-Despite statistics and data that show that black people do not actually possess drugs more than white people, they are still targeted more by the police than white people which is largely due to the social construction of race.
+Despite statistics and data that show that black people do not actually possess drugs more than white people, they are still targeted more by the police than white people, which is largely due to the social construction of race.

-Studies in racial taxonomy based on DNA cluster analysis has led law enforcement to pursue suspects based on their racial classification as derived from their DNA evidence left at the crime scene.
+Studies in racial taxonomy based on DNA cluster analysis have led law enforcement to pursue suspects based on their racial classification as derived from their DNA evidence left at the crime scene.
 DNA analysis has been successful in helping police determine the race of both victims and perpetrators.

 This classification is called "biogeographical ancestry".